Planetbiru/MagicAppBuilder/manual.md

-# MagicAppBuilder Usage Tutorial
+# MagicAppBuilder Usage Guide

+MagicAppBuilder is a powerful tool for creating applications quickly, allowing users to design and manage both the front-end and back-end of their software with minimal coding.
+This guide will take you through each step, from installation to generating modules, and ensure you have a smooth experience with the platform.

-## Step 1: Install Server
+## Step 1: Install the Server

-Before you begin using MagicAppBuilder, you need to install a server that consists of the following components:
+Before you can begin using MagicAppBuilder, you must install a server.
+The server should include the following components:

+### Required Components:

 1.  **Web Server**: Apache
 2.  **Database**: MySQL or MariaDB
-3.  **PHP**
+3.  **PHP**: For server-side scripting

+### Installation Options:

-There are several options available to install these components, such as **WAMP**, **XAMPP**, or **USBWebServer**.
-Choose the one that best fits your needs and install it accordingly.
+There are several options to install these components on your machine:

+-   **WAMP** (Windows, Apache, MySQL, PHP)
+-   **XAMPP** (Cross-platform Apache, MySQL, PHP)
+-   **USBWebServer** (Portable version for Windows)

+Choose the one that best suits your operating system and requirements.
+Each of these tools provides a simple installation process with pre-configured components, so you don’t have to manually configure each one.

+### Post Installation:

+After installation, ensure that all components are running correctly:

+-   Start Apache (web server).
+-   Start MySQL or MariaDB (database server).
+-   Verify that PHP is working by accessing the default PHP page (usually [http://localhost](http://localhost)) in your browser.

+Once you confirm that your server environment is up and running, you can proceed to the next step.

 ## Step 2: Create a Workspace